 I chose the smashed avo, which was really delicious.
 Normally it also comes with a poached egg.
 My husband also chose the standard bacon and eggs, which came with sourdough toast, tomatoes, mushrooms and a hash brown.

 A room at the Oval Hotel also comes with a welcome drink.
 We couldn’t have ours when we arrived because we were going to do the Adelaide Oval Roof Climb which has a no alcohol rule, so instead we had a glass of wine each on our return from dinner.

 Overall I enjoyed my stay at the Oval Hotel without being wowed.
-This is a lovely hotel with everything needed, but it’s not spectacular.
-I think when compared to some of the new top options in Adelaide (Eos at Skycity, Sofitel), it is a rung below them and priced accordingly.
-But you will certainly have a nice stay here.
+This is a lovely hotel with everything needed, and you will certainly have a nice stay here.